For project managers, maintaining up-to-date product roadmaps can feel like an uphill battle.

 - Keep the whole team in the loop with what’s going on with the product, keeping them self-aware of their own work path

 - Build your team and see if you need new employees or external collaborators to finish work on time

-What Should be Included in a Product Roadmap
+What is in a Product Roadmap in Agile Development?

 Product roadmaps are both powerful communications tools and essential team planning tools.

 - For leadership, business owners, and other stakeholders, the product roadmap provides at-a-glance insight into the development effort.
 It helps to ensure that the product vision is shared among the key players, the vision is aligned with other business goals, and there’s a common understanding of the features in development.

 - For the development team, which spends much of its time focused on the dozens of individual features and bug fixes, the agile product roadmap helps maintain awareness of the larger picture and keeps the team moving in the direction of its near and long-term objectives.

 Product owners and project managers have a huge arsenal of information at their fingertips.

 A challenge in building effective product roadmaps is separating the wheat from the chaff to present the essential product development elements in a context that is crisp, clean, and easily understood.